 An effect, most commonly violence, service disruptions, physical damages, psychosocial impacts, economic damages, or data breaches.
-A target, most commonly civilians, information and communication technology (ICT), data sources, government agencies, nongovernment organizations, or physical infrastructure.
+A target, most commonly civilians, information and

 Cybercrime and Cyber Terrorism

 As we become more connected and reliant on technology, we become more vulnerable to cyberattacks.